basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 ```

 If you opt to specify start and end hours for merge operations, you can
-do so by specifying the `merge.window.start` and `merge.window.end`
+do so with the `merge.window.start` and `merge.window.end`
+settings in addition to setting the merge policy to `window`.
-settings.
-Each setting is an integer between 0 and 23, with 0 signifying
+Each setting is an integer between 0 and 23 for hours on a 24h clock,
-midnight and 23 specifying 11 pm.
-The following example enables merging
+with 0 meaning midnight and 23 standing for 11 pm.
+The merge window runs from the first minute of the `merge.window.start` hour
+to the last minute of the `merge.window.end` hour.
-between 3 am and 4:59 pm:
+The following example enables merging between 3 am and 4:59 pm:

 ```riakconf
 bitcask.merge.policy = window